-If the issuer becomes insolvent, the covered bondholders will have a priority claim over a pool of assets (cover pool).
+If the issuer becomes insolvent, the covered bondholders would have priority claims over a pool of assets (cover pool).
 (See "Cover pool description" for the cover pool characteristics and "Cover pool analysis" for our analysis of the pool)

-As of 31 December 2024, the level of OC in the programme was 34.3% on an unstressed net present value basis.
+As of 31 December 2024, the level of OC in the programme was 32.7% on an unstressed net present value basis.